Homeless Woman Shot Dead By Two Teens 'Hobo Hunting' With Air Rifle: Prosecutors

-On May 8, officers found an unconscious female, officials with the San Diego Police Department said.
+On May 8, officers found the unconscious woman and tried to wake her up, but she remained unresponsive, officials with the San Diego Police Department said.

-The woman was transported to a local hospital and doctors determined she had been shot several times with a pellet gun and her wounds were “non-survivable,” according to authorities.
+The victim was transported to a local hospital, and doctors determined she had been shot several times with a pellet gun.
+Her wounds were “non-survivable,” according to authorities.

 Detectives determined Pershal was most likely homeless, and the medical examiner concluded her death was a homicide on July 31, officials said.

-Hopkins allegedly drove Innes to the area where Innes allegedly shot Pershal, KNSD reported.
+Police identified Hopkins and Innes as suspects in the case and arrested the teenagers days later.
+Police at the time believed Hopkins drove Innes to the area where Innes allegedly shot Pershal, KNSD reported.

-Innes reportedly sent a group text that read: “I’m going hobo hunting with a gun.”
+Before the deadly incident, police said, Innes allegedly sent a group text that read: “I’m going hobo hunting with a gun.”

 Never miss a story — sign up for the Front Page Detectives newsletter.
 Be on the scene the moment news breaks.

-Both men were booked into the San Diego County Jail.
 Innes was charged with first-degree murder, possession of an assault weapon and two counts of failure to embed steel in a firearm.
-Hopkins was charged with assault with a deadly weapon that is not a firearm, officials said.

-Innes and Hopkins both pleaded not guilty and are being held without bail, according to KNSD.
+Innes has pleaded not guilty and is currently being held without bail, according to KNSD.
+He has a trial-readiness hearing scheduled for later this month.

 Become a Front Page Detective